Life throws new hurdles your way every day.

 As you see your thoughts and stress on paper, you’ll have a better perspective of what’s in your control and what’s not.

 It won’t happen overnight but working through your emotions this way can help you gain a sense of peace over what you can’t control.
 You’ll build faith.
+Whether you’re preparing for a bar mitzvah, deepening your roots in Christianity, or honing your thoughts on Islam – journaling builds faith.

 3. Journaling Lets You Track Your Spiritual Insight Progress